DonczewLab/SLAM-Seq_Analysis/README.md

 ## 9) Authorship & Contributions

-**Kevin A. Boyd** – Designed and implemented the Snakemake workflow, modularized the pipeline structure, integrated spike-in normalization support, and created documentation.
+**Kevin A. Boyd** – Designed and implemented the Snakemake workflow, modularized the pipeline structure, implemented all processing steps, integrated spike-in normalization support, and created documentation.

 **John Ridenour** – Developed original SLAM-Seq scripts used as the foundation for this pipeline.

-**Rafal Donczew** – Provided guidance and design input; contributed to the SLAM-Seq analysis framework and validation.
+**Rafal Donczew** – Principal Investigator; provided project direction, conceptual guidance, and experimental data for pipeline development.

-This work is based on collaborative development within the Donczew Lab.
+This work was developed under the guidance of Rafal Donczew as part of a COBRE-funded collaborative effort.
+While the pipeline was built specifically for use within the Donczew Lab, it is broadly applicable to SLAM-Seq data analysis in other research settings.

 ---